Villageppl/SeismicDeploy/README.md

 ## Notes
 - The script interacts with the Seismic Testnet at \`https://node-2.seismicdev.net/rpc\`.
 - Ensure you have enough testnet funds for transactions.

+theres no know reward for this yet.....mostly for fun, but i feel there mught be something for interactions later.

 ## License
 MIT